 Like [other group or project], but [different focus, location, style etc.]

-If you’re doing this as a group, try to get a good range of statements up on a board or on the table and arrange into themes before discussing in detail.
+If you’re doing this as a group, try to get a good range of statements up on a board or table, and arrange into themes before discussing in detail.
 Some examples might be:

 - Like Merseyside Skeptics, but in Newcastle

-- Like the National Secular Society, but local to Newcastle
+- Like the National Secular Society, but local to Bournemouth

 - Like Humanists UK, but focussed on environmentalism